Luxury Hospitality Daily News

 The Frenchman has taken over the reins of the gourmet restaurant at the Peninsula Beverly Hills, deploying his French savoir-faire and his openness to international cultures

-Category: North America & West Indies / Carribean islands - United States - Careers - Recruitment / Job / Training - Interviews
+Category: North America & West Indies / Carribean islands - United States - Careers - Interviews and portraits - Career - Interviews

 Interview made by Vanessa Guerrier-Buisine on 2023-09-25